 The 5 Most Powerful Natural Energy Drinks

-Functional beverages are one of the hottest markets in the food and beverage industry.
+Energy drinks or functional beverages are one of the hottest markets in the food and beverage industry.
 These drinks offer their customers unique benefits that often appeal to the health conscious.
 Some of these drinks are vastly overhyped and should be avoided.
 Other functional beverages are a fantastic support to one’s health and performance.

 Functional beverages include sports and performance drinks, energy drinks, ready to drink teas, enhanced fruit drinks, soy beverages and vitamin waters among others.
 These drinks have become popular due to their appeal to consumers who are seeking unique health benefits offered by the specific drinks.
 Many functional beverages are promoted with benefits such as improving heart health, immunity, digestion, joint function, energy and satiety (1).

 The vast majority of these functional beverages contain several dangerous ingredients.
 These include sugar, high fructose corn syrup, artificial sweeteners, preservatives, & synthetic vitamins, minerals and other nutrients.
 They are often times loaded up with stimulants that create an artificially induced energy rush.
 These energy drinks may contain certain antioxidants and other unique nutrients; however, the chemical residue is highly toxic.

 The ideal energy drinks or functional beverage contains absolutely no chemicals, additives and preservatives.
 It is found within real foods and is nature’s answer to thirst.
 These drinks should be low in sugar or naturally fermented to provide mega-doses of high quality nutrients (2, 3, 4).